Arkantos-13/Honeywords_Generators/README.md

 ## **References**

-**If you are interested in honeywords and how they were created click on the links below, in order to view the original papers**
+**If you are interested in honeywords and how they were created click on the links below: **

 1. [Here - The original paper](https://people.csail.mit.edu/rivest/pubs/JR13.pdf)
 2. [Here - FAQ on Honeywords](https://people.csail.mit.edu/rivest/honeywords/faq.pdf)